- Sardar Patel: The Iron man of India

 Revelation of Ashoka’s personality from Girnar and other inscriptions

-These remarkable inscriptions reveal the uniqueness of Ashoka, the first king in history to present himself as an enlightened, humane and gentle philosopher, rather than as merely strong and powerful.
-Even as a simple statement of personal grief, pain and repentance, or as a confession of religious conversion, these inscriptions are startling; it is hard to think of any other victorious ruler in history who has given expression to anything like it.
-He is a rare ruler, even today who is strong enough to say, “I’m sorry”.
+These remarkable inscriptions highlight Ashoka’s uniqueness, as he was the first king in history to present himself as an enlightened, humane, and gentle philosopher, rather than merely a strong and powerful ruler.
+Even as expressions of personal grief, pain, and repentance, or as confessions of religious conversion, the Girnar inscriptions are astonishing; it is hard to think of any other victorious ruler in history who has expressed anything similar.
+Ashoka remains a rare leader, even today, who is strong enough to say, ‘I’m sorry.

 It reminds me of one of the powerful episodes of “भारत एक खोज”, a tele-serial directed by Shyam Benegal based on the book “Discovery of India” by Pt.
 Jawaharlal Nehru, that left a lasting impression on me.